Vishalsingh061/webhopersproduct/README.md

 Edit
 git clone https://github.com/your-username/product-filter-app.git
 cd product-filter-app
-If you're using a ZIP file, extract it and open the folder in your terminal or code editor.
+If using a ZIP file, extract it and open the folder in your terminal/code editor.

 2. Install Dependencies
 bash